Published 19 August 2019

 This is a great question.
 Azure or Microsoft Azure to use its full name is Microsoft’s “cloud computing” service.
 To put it simply, you can use it to provide information technology software (SaaS) and/or infrastructure (IaaS) in the cloud, without the need for an on-premise presence.
 It also offers capabilities to allow coexistence with systems from various vendors and as such is not Microsoft-centric.

-In small the medium businesses, you can use Azure to host virtual desktop infrastructure (VDI), to enable your staff to connect to your systems “in the cloud” without the need for on-site server hardware.
+In small to medium businesses (SMB’s), you can use Azure to host virtual desktop infrastructure (VDI), to enable your staff to connect to your systems “in the cloud” without the need for on-site server hardware.
 You can use Azure for hosting your corporate CRM system or other such line-of-business application.

 Can I use Microsoft Azure?